muhammad-tamim/interview-questions/README.md

 ## 2.21.
 What is the difference between “display: none” and “visibility: hidden”

-Elements with “display: none” are not visible and do not take up any space on the page, while elements with “visibility: hidden” are not visible but still take up space.
+- Elements with “display: none” are not visible and do not take up any space on the page, means the element are completely remove in the layout
+- while elements with “visibility: hidden” are not visible but still take up space, means the element are still in the layout but invisible.

 ## 2.22.
 What is the difference between link tag `<link>` and anchor tag `<a>`?